-The Board shall pay the annual registration fee or license fee required by the appropriate State of Ohio agency for each full time employee when such license or registration is required by the employee's job description or by State law.
-For purposes of this section, registered dietitians, registered nurses and registered sanitarians shall be included.
+The Board shall pay the annual registration fee or license fee required by the appropriate State of Ohio agency for each salaried employee when such license or registration is required by the employee's job description or by State law.
 (Res.
-1-88.
-Passed 1-25-88.)
+1/2007.
+Passed 1-22-07.)